Celts: Ancient Celtic religion

-Greco-Roman writers say the Celts believed in reincarnation.
-Diodorus says they believed souls were reincarnated after a certain number of years, probably after spending time in an afterlife, and noted they buried grave goods with the dead.

 Celtic religious ceremonies were overseen by priests known as druids, who also served as judges, teachers, and lore-keepers.
 Other classes of druids performed sacrifices for the perceived benefit of the community.
 There is evidence that ancient Celtic peoples sacrificed animals, almost always livestock or working animals.
 It appears some were offered wholly to the gods (by burying or burning), while some were shared between gods and humans (part eaten and part offered).
 There is also some evidence that ancient Celts sacrificed humans, and some Greco-Roman sources claim the Gauls sacrificed criminals by burning them in a wicker man.

 The Romans said the Celts held ceremonies in sacred groves and other natural shrines, called nemetons.
 Some Celtic peoples built temples or ritual enclosures of varying shapes (such as the Romano-Celtic temple and viereckschanze), though they also maintained shrines at natural sites.
 Celtic peoples often made votive offerings: treasured items deposited in water and wetlands, or in ritual shafts and wells, often in the same place over generations.
 Modern clootie wells might be a continuation of this.